foldda/rda/README.md

 <img src="docs/image/rda_logo.png" align="right" height="128">

-Recursive Delimited Array, or RDA, is a text encoding format for storing data objects in strings, similar to XML and JSON.
-But unlike XML and JSON, RDA does not use a fixed data model (i.e. a schema) for the encoding, rather, it uses a generic space - an expandable multi-dimensional array[^1] - to accommodate any targeted data object, regardless of the object's attributes and structure.
+Recursive Delimited Array, or RDA, is a text encoding format, similar to XML and JSON, that storing data in text strings.
+But unlike XML and JSON, RDA does not use a fixed data model (i.e. a schema) for the encoding, rather, it uses a generic space - an expandable multi-dimensional array[^1] - for accomandating any data object, regardless of the object's attributes and structure.

 [^1]: RDA's encoding space is logically an infinitely expandable multi-dimensional array, where the number of dimensions and the size of each dimension of the multi-dimensional array of an RDA-encoded string can be expanded as required, and in RDA, a data object's attributes values are simply stored in the space as strings i.e. no specific data types.

+> For XML/JSON, the encoding space defined by a schema is like a wallet, where there are specific places for cards, notes, and coins; and for RDA, the space is like an infinitely expandable shelf, where anything can be placed in the unlimitedly provided space.

-As explained below, RDA's simpler, "one-size-fits-all" approach brings many benefits including being easier to implement, faster parsing and encoding, and more space-efficient.
-Most significantly, RDA enables using generic data transport and delivery services for applications to exchange data freely - as there is no restrictive, schema-imposed data model to be enforced in the data exchange.
-This means there could be more communication and collaboration between many otherwise isolated devices and programs.
+RDA's simpler, "one-size-fits-all" approach brings many benefits including being easier to implement, faster parsing and encoding, and more space-efficient.
+Most significantly, as explained below, RDA enables applications to exchange data _freely_, even when the applications are independent and evolving, as there is no fixed, schema-imposed data model used in the data exchange.
+This could mean more communication and collaborative interactions between many otherwise isolated devices and programs.

 ## RDA's Schema-less Encoding

-> For XML/JSON, the encoding space defined by a schema is like a wallet, where there are specific places for cards, notes, and coins; and for RDA, the space is like an infinitely expandable shelf, where anything can be placed in the unlimitedly provided space.

 The following example shows a 1-dimension RDA-encoded string that contains a list of data elements: "One", "Two", and "Three".